bunkerity/bunkerweb/docs/security-tuning.md

 |`BLACKLIST_IGNORE_URI`            |                                                                                                                              |List of URI, separated with spaces, to ignore in the blacklist.                                 |
 |`BLACKLIST_IGNORE_URI_URLS`       |                                                                                                                              |List of URLs, separated with spaces, containing URI to ignore in the blacklist.                 |

+When using stream mode, only IP, RDNS and ASN checks will be done.

 ### Greylisting

+STREAM support :warning:

 You can use the following settings to set up greylisting :